 A basic metal trash can that you have to step on a pedal to open works well for many dog owners — because dogs simply can’t maneuver the pedal with their paws.

 Just make sure you get one that’s large and heavy enough so your dog can’t tip it over.
 Then again, if you happen to have a very large and very determined dog, then the size of the trash can matters very little.

 Two downsides to the basic pedal-style trash cans:

-- If the lid simply rests loosely atop the can itself, a simple push of the can itself could cause the lid to become ajar and/or fall off the can altogether.
+- If the lid just rests loosely atop the can, then a simple push of the can itself could cause the lid to become ajar and/or fall off the can altogether.